 Postbaccalaureate Credentials and Certificates: What do we Know?
 What do we Want to Know?
+(October 12, 2023)

-Webinar on the Digitalization of Credentials and Skills (Tuesday, August 8 - 1:00pm EDT)
+Webinar on the Digitalization of Credentials and Skills (August 8, 2023)

 Sean Gallagher and Ellen Stoddard from Northeastern University’s Center for the Future of Higher Education & Talent Strategy shared findings from several recent studies focused on the digital credentialing landscape and the emergence of the “skillstech” market.
 Each study explored the evolution of employer practices and the implications of those practices for postsecondary institutions and other learning providers.
 They shared insights focused on the implications of their research for participants in the ecosystem, as well as their perspectives on opportunities for future research related to employer and institutional adoption of microcredentials and the growth of skills-based hiring.